Culture-404/Syn_Inquisition/_library/2024-03-19-inqusition.md

 published: true
 donate: true
 ---
-The _power_of_inquestition_ is simply the asking of uncomfortable questions to those in or influence power -- political, social, technical, et al...
+The _Power of Inquestition_ is simply the asking of uncomfortable questions to those in or influence power -- political, social, technical, et al...

 Historically reporters would report on facts of an issue and inform their readers so the polity could better keep themselves informed.